Discover Amsterdam

 Image from Singer Laren

 At the end of the 19th century, the quiet, picture-perfect beauty of Laren attracted artists like Jozef Israëls, Anton Mauve, Albert Neuhuys and Hein Kever - to become known as the Laren School of Painting.
-Situated in a former villa built in 1911 by two collectors, the Singer Laren Museum houses an impressive art collection and sculpture garden.
-Art lovers should also head over to Amstelveen, where the Cobra Museum of Modern Art and Museum JAN host changing exhibition programmes of contemporary art and photography.
+Situated in a former villa built in 1911 by two collectors, Singer Laren Museum houses an impressive art collection and sculpture garden.
+Art lovers should also head over to Amstelveen, where the Cobra Museum of Modern Art and Museum JAN host changing exhibition programmes of modern art, sculpture and photography.

 Visit the architectural jewels of the Fortress Stretch